-The building was constructed in 1913 for Aron Oppenheim.
-Warsaw`s intelligentsia used to live here.
+The building was erected in 1913 for Aron Oppenheim.
+Warsaw`s intellectual elite used to live here.

 To this day, the modernist decorations of the façade and the inner courtyard have been perfectly preserved.
-The glazed pistachio coloured tiles of the gateway, on the other hand, remind us of the brilliance of Polish Art Nouveau.
+On the other hand, the glazed pistachio-coloured tiles of the gateway are a reminder of the magnificent Polish Art Nouveau.

-Warsaw's intelligentsia lived here, the composer Karol Szymanowski, the conductor Kazimierz Wiłkomirski or the famous athlete and Olympic gold medal winner from Los Angeles, Janusz Kusociński.
+Warsaw's intellectual elite lived here, among them the composer Karol Szymanowski, the conductor Kazimierz Wilkomirski, and the famous athlete and Olympic gold medallist from Los Angeles, Janusz Kusocinski.

-The vicinity of preschools and schools is a time-saver and makes life easier for the whole family.
-In your free time, you can stroll around the park or have a coffee in one of Warsaw's best cafés.
+The vicinity of schools and nursery schools proves a time-saver and makes life easier for the whole family.
+In your leisure time, you can stroll around the park or have coffee in one of Warsaw's best cafés.
 The proximity of the underground, trams, and buses makes all the city's attractions within easy reach.